Epoetin alfa: Society and culture

 alleging drug maker Johnson & Johnson encouraged doctors to prescribe epoetin in high doses, particularly for cancer patients, because this would increase sales by hundreds of millions of dollars.
 Former sales representatives Mark Duxbury and Dean McClennan, claimed that the bulk of their business selling epoetin to hospitals and clinics was Medicare fraud, totaling US$3 billion.

+Economics

+The average cost per patient in the US was US$8,447 in 2009.

+Epoetin alfa has accounted for the single greatest drug expenditure paid by the US Medicare system; in 2010, the program paid US$2 billion for the medication.

 Biosimilars

 In August 2007, Binocrit, Epoetin Alfa Hexal, and Abseamed were approved for use in the European Union.